Chicken Maqluba Recipe | Upside Down Rice

 - Add bay leaves, water, turmeric, cinnamon stick, cardamom pods and cook for 15 minutes.
 Note: If you are using Bone-in chicken, cook for 20-25 minutes.

-- Assembly the maqluba: brush a bit oil at the bottom of a large and wide pot, layer eggplant slices and potatoes as shown in the video (make sure layer them at the bottom and the side of the pot).
-Note: you also can use other vegetables to make maqluba, such as: carrots, cauliflower and more.
+- Assembly the maqluba: Brush a bit of oil at the bottom of a large and wide pot, and layer eggplant slices and potatoes as shown in the video (make sure to layer them at the bottom and the side of the pot).
+Note: you also can use other vegetables to make maqluba, such as carrots, cauliflower and more.
 Then place the chicken, then spread evenly the rice.

 - Pour in the stock.
 Bring to a boil, then reduce the heat to low, cover and cook for 20-25 minutes.